plone/plone.app.jquerytools/README.txt

     * cssclass: A custom css class to apply to the overlay.
 Ignored for inline overlays.

-    * config: jQuery Tools configuration options in a dictionary
+    * config: jQuery Tools configuration options in a dictionary.

-For AJAX overlays, add the following, form-oriented, options:
+For AJAX overlay forms, add the following, form-oriented, options:

-    * formselector: Used to specify the JQuery selector for any forms inside the loaded content that you want to be handled inside the overlay by doing an AJAX load to replace the overlay content.
+    * formselector: Used to specify the JQuery selector for any forms inside the loaded content that you want to be handled inside the overlay by doing an AJAX load to get the overlay content.

+      When a form is submitted, the overlay handler checks the response for formselector.
+If it's found, the result is displayed in the overlay and form handlers are bound.
+If not, the 'noform' action is carried out.

     * noform: the action to take if an ajax form is submitted and the returned content has nothing matching the formselector.
 Available actions include 'close' to simply close the overlay, 'reload' to reload the page, and 'redirect' to redirect to another page.
 If you choose 'redirect', you must specify the URL in the redirect option.
+Default action is to display the filtered response in the popup.

-You may also supply a callback function that returns one of these strings.
+      You may also supply as the 'noform' argument a callback function that returns one of these strings.
 The overlay helper will call the function with the overlay element as an argument.
-Default action is to display the filtered response in the popup.

     * closeselector: use this to specify a JQuery selector that will be used to find elements within the overlay that should close the overlay if